About Sudden Oak Death (SOD)

 The spores of the water mold Phytophthora ramorum, that causes SOD can quickly spread in blowing rain or flowing water.
 If a nearby plant species or oak tree is infected, your landscape is at risk when it rains.
 Sometimes SOD is spread via soil or items like shores, pet’s paws and tires.
 The water mold can be carried by pedestrians straight to your landscape.
 Sometimes the disease is transported through ornamental plants.
 It is important to remain vigilant and look out for the common signs of SOD attack.
-Hire a tree service Toronto to help you maintain strong, healthy trees and treat such diseases when they arise.
+Hire a tree service Mississauga to help you maintain strong, healthy trees and treat such diseases when they arise.

 Solutions to eradicate SOD